breynolds1247/projects/NFLPlayerStatVisualizations/README.md

 Some important features of the code are:

--**Line 14:** The path to the input CSV file is defined here.
+- **Line 14:** The path to the input CSV file is defined here.
 As the script is currently written, it will accept the fantasy data CSV file as scraped using `scrapePlayerData.py`.
--**Lines 23-35:** The player position tiers are defined here.
+- **Lines 23-35:** The player position tiers are defined here.
 If left unchanged, the tiers include 14 players each, as ordered by the expert-consensus fantasy draft rankings from [FantasyPros.com](https://www.fantasypros.com/).
--**Lines 84-91:** Data selections are made here.
+- **Lines 84-91:** Data selections are made here.
 For this analysis, percentile rankings were calculated including only player who appeared in 7 or more games and registered at least 5 PPR fantasy points per game.
 These selections serve to remove fantasy-irrelevant players who would artificially drive up the percentile rankings of the players being analyzed.
--**Lines 250, 258:** The output file paths are defined here.
+- **Lines 250, 258:** The output file paths are defined here.

 ## Results & Analysis